Learn how to make a punch needle wall hanging on wool fabric in this step by step tutorial and video!

 - Metal ruler

-- Free printable pattern (available in the Free Resource Library)
+- Free printable pattern (see the form above)

 How to Make a Punch Needle Wall Hanging on Wool Tutorial